Grid rent prices for private customers

 The fixed fee is determined by categorizing your electrical consumption in to usage tiers.
 These tiers are based on your own electrical consumption, and are calculated by using the average of the three highest hours you used electricity the most (spread across three different days) during the course of a month.
 You can see this in the Elvia app.

 Prices/network tariffs apply to all private customers, including all types of residences and holiday homes.
+Prices are valid from January 1, 2025.
 You can find historical price information here (Norwegian only).

 Fixed fee